bsidestlv/bsidestlv.com/content/faq/index.md

 ### Will the talks be filmed and later uploaded online?

-Yes, Most Talks were recorded and uploaded to our [youtube channel](https://www.youtube.com/channel/UCKcGZ)
+Yes, Most Talks will be recorded and uploaded to our [youtube channel](https://www.youtube.com/channel/UCKcGZ)

 ### Can media\journalists attend?